Elder Care Part of the "Sandwich" Generation

 Emergency phone - We had these for our parents

-This phone comes with 2 emergency transmitters which are worn or carried, Keep them with your loved one at all times, they can call emergency numbers at the push of a button.
+This phone comes with two emergency transmitters worn or carried; keep them with your loved one at all times; they can call emergency numbers at the push of a button.
 This is a MUST HAVE!

-We programed them to call us, then a neighbor, and 911.
-They give you peace of mind for senior living independently.
+We programmed them to call us, then a neighbor, and 911.
+They give you peace of mind for seniors living independently.

 You Opinion is Important